Purchasing a Timeshare

 - How do you feel about timeshares?

-Now they will show you the timeshare, in person or on video.
-They'll explain how the club works and how easy it is.
-They'll share stories of people just like you, with similar desires and problems, who found that it was the perfect solution for them.
-It could be for you, too.
-Don't you agree?
+Usually, the agent will show you the timeshare in person or on video.
+They'll explain how the club points system works and how easy it is.
+They'll share stories of people like you with similar desires and problems.
+Then, a sales manager steps in to crunch the numbers.
+There will be a variety of incentives, like points-based rewards, to encourage you to buy timeshares.

-Resist the Pitch: Take Time to Make a Decision
+Resist the Pitch: Take Time To Make a Decision

 - Write down what you want.